dib-lab/dib-training/remote-workshop-info.rst

 **2 weeks before:** Touch base with everyone involved, instructor should send out teaching materials to all sites, helpers go over materials, collect phone numbers from one person from each site (in case of tech problems)

 **1 week before:** Do tech test/having meeting with all sites.
 Google hangout on air streaming to youtube.
 Verify everything works. (see: https://github.com/dib-lab/dib-training-private/blob/master/remote-tech-test-checklist.txt) The instructor can get feedback on teaching materials at this time.
+If the lesson has challenge questions, remote helpers can give feedback on how long they took to complete them to give the instructor an idea of their length.

 **2-3 days before:** Send out workshop reminder email with location details, install instructions.